mufan-li/mufan-li.github.io/auffinger_chen.md

 *proof (of the Parisi PDE):*
 We will directly compute both sides, and show they are equal using Gaussian integration by parts.
+The exact computation details are not particularly important, however the readers are recommended a quick skim to verify the proof is indeed simple.

 We begin by taking $$\zeta$$ to be discrete distribution, and fixing some $$t \in [q_p, q_{p+1})$$.